-$$F = \sum{\text{all observables}} w(f{\text{calc}} - f{\text{obs}})^2$$ where f{calc} and f{obs} are the calculated and observed quantities and w is a weighting factor.
+$$F = \sum{\text{all observables}} w(f{\text{calc}} - f{\text{obs}})^2$$ where $f{\rm calc}$ and $f{\rm obs}$ are the calculated and observed quantities and w is a weighting factor.
 There is no such thing as a unique fit as there are an infinite number of possible fits depending on the choice of the weighting factors.
 The choice of weighting factor for each observable depends on several factors such as the relative magnitude of the quantities and the reliability of the data (for instance a crystal structure will generally be more reliable than an elastic constant measurement).

 The aim of a fit is to minimise the sum of squares by varying the potential parameters.
 There are several standard techniques for solving least squares problems.
-At the moment GULP uses a Newton-Raphson functional minimisation approach to solving the problem, rather than the more conventional methods.
+By default GULP uses a Newton-Raphson functional minimisation approach to solving the problem, rather than the more conventional methods.
 This is because it avoids storing the co-variance matrix.
 The downside is that near-redundant variables are not eliminated.
 Currently the minimisation of the sum of squares is performed using numerical first derivatives.
 The reason for using numerical derivatives is because many of the properties, particularly those derived from second derivatives, are rather difficult to implement analytical derivatives for.
 Consequently the value of the gradient norm output during fitting should only be taken as a rough guide to convergence.
+In cases where the numerical gradients prove noisy then the use of the simplex algorithm for fitting can be useful as this requires only the function.